riemann1859/MapReduce-project-on-Udacity-forum-log-data/README.md

 There are 2 files in the dataset.
 The first is "forum_nodes.tsv", and that contains all forum questions and answers in one table.
 It was exported from the RDBMS by using tab as a separator, and enclosing all fields in doublequotes.
 You can find the field names in the first line of the file "forum_node.tsv".
 The ones that are the most relevant to the task are:

-"id": id of the node
+"id": id of the node\
-"title": title of the node. in case "node_type" is "answer" or "comment", this field will be empty "tagnames": space separated list of tags
+"title": title of the node. in case "node_type" is "answer" or "comment", this field will be empty\
+"tagnames": space separated list of tags\
-"author_id": id of the author
+"author_id": id of the author\
-"body": content of the post
+"body": content of the post\
-"node_type": type of the node, either "question", "answer" or "comment" "parent_id": node under which the post is located, will be empty for "questions" "abs_parent_id": top node where the post is located "added_at": date added
+"node_type": type of the node, either "question", "answer" or "comment"\
+"parent_id": node under which the post is located, will be empty for "questions"\
+"abs_parent_id": top node where the post is located\
+"added_at": date added\
+"score", "state_string",  "last_edited_id",   "last_activity_by_id",    "last_activity_at",
+"active_revision_id",    "extra", "extra_ref_id",  "extra_count",   "marked"

 The second table is "forum_users.tsv".
 It contains fields for "user_ptr_id" - the id of the user. "reputation" - the reputation, or karma of the user, earned when other users upvote their posts, and the number of "gold", "silver" and "bronze" badges earned.
 The actual database has more fields in this table, like user name nickname, bio (if set) etc, but we have removed this information here.